XuTiany1/onPoint/README.md

 ## What is onPoint?
-onPoint is a straight-forward summarization web-app that aims to improve productivity by condensing long-boring-repetitive and time-consuming online-videos into concise information keypoints!
+onPoint is a **straight-forward summarization web-app** that aims to **improve productivity** by condensing long-boring-repetitive and time-consuming online-videos into concise information keypoints!

+For each video, onPoint provides three types of summaries:
+1. headline summary
+2. one-sentence summary
+3. bullet-point summary

+## How is it built?
 onPoint is built with:
 - React
 - Node js